-The Company discloses information in strict compliance with the provisions of the Capital Market Act, the Credit Institutions Act, the Investment Services Act, the Companies Act and the relevant Regulations of the BSE.
+The Company discloses information in strict compliance with the provisions of Act IV of 2006 on Companies (hereinafter: Companies Act), Act V of 2013 on the Civil Code (hereinafter: Civil Code), the Capital Market Act, the Credit Institutions Act, Act CXXXVIII of 2007 on Investment Firms and Commodity.
+Dealers, and the Regulations governing their Activities (hereinafter: Investment Services Act), Act C of 2000 on Accounting (hereinafter: Accounting Act) and Ministry of Finance Decree 24/2008 (VIII.
+15), as well as the relevant regulations of the BSE.
 In addition, the Company has effective internal regulations that ensure compliance with the obligation to disclose information.